seanbreckenridge/ttally/P_README.md

 ]
 ```

+---

+`ttally` is an interactive module using [`autotui`](https://github.com/seanbreckenridge/autotui) to save things I do often to JSON

+Currently, I use this to store info like whenever I drink water/shower/my current weight periodically

+Given a `NamedTuple` defined in [`~/.config/ttally.py`](https://sean.fish/d/ttally.py), this creates interactive interfaces which validate my input to save information to JSON files

 The `{tuple}-now` aliases set the any `datetime` values for the prompted tuple to now

-This also gives me `{tuple}-recent` aliases, which print the 10 most recent items I've logged.
+This also gives me `{tuple}-recent` aliases, which print recent items I've logged.
 For example:

 ```
 $ water-recent 5